 Your choice of outfits will have a huge impact on your photos.
 Clothing can help emotions and thoughts come through more clearly in photographs.
 Take movies for example- the wardrobe is typically one of the most important pieces in conveying the "look" of the movie.

-Most of us aren’t professional stylists, but that’s ok- I’ll help you with your wardrobe styling so you’ll look great.
-(Alternatively, you can always hire a wardrobe stylist!
+Most of us aren’t professional stylists, but that’s ok- I’ll help you with your session styling so you’ll look great.
+(Alternatively, you can always hire professionals!
 If you do, just make sure you get me in contact with them so we can make sure we’re all on the same page.)

 Clothes that fit well.
 Not baggy or too tight.